dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 local t = snowplow.newTrackerForCf( "{{CLOUDFRONT-SUBDOMAIN}}" )
 ```

-So if your Cloudfront subdomain is `d3rkrsqld9gmqf`, you would include:
+So if your Cloudfront subdomain is `d3rkrsqld9gmqf`, you would write:

 ```lua
 local t = snowplow.newTrackerForCf( "d3rkrsqld9gmqf" )